Working with MCP Tools in EvoAgentX¶

 # Automatic disconnection happens when exiting the context

-for tool in mcp_tools:
+for toolkit in mcp_toolkits:

 3.5 Using MCP in Practical Applications¶